aryan19jaiswal/FinSight/README.md

 ## 1. Introduction

 ### 1.1 Purpose
-This document provides a comprehensive Software Requirements Specification for **FinanceGPT** - an AI-powered personal finance management application.
+This document provides a comprehensive Software Requirements Specification for **FinSight** - an AI-powered personal finance management application.
 This project is designed as an all-in-one learning platform to master:
 - Spring Boot with Gradle-Kotlin
 - Spring Security
 - Spring AI with Google Gemini